ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 We are going to cover more about strings next.
 We have already "learned" about strings and we have already typed strings in this lesson.
 As a reminder, a string is merely the name given to a sequence of simple objects.

 The portion of the previous echo command that was a string was the portion between the quotation marks.
 You use quotes to surround a string.
-Let’s type out a sentence as a string.
+Let's type out a sentence as a string.

 <p class="file-name">lesson2.php</p>
 ```php
 <?php echo "Web Interactivity and Engagement is the most fun"; ?>
 ```

 The sentence here is what we call a string.
-This may not seem mind blowing (which is probably isn’t), but we are going to throw another step into string construction with a concept known as concatenation which basically means we split up whatever item we are processing.
+This may not seem mind blowing (which is probably isn't), but we are going to throw another step into string construction with a concept known as concatenation which basically means we split up whatever item we are processing.
 This is a very useful technique for combining objects.

 <p class="file-name">lesson2.php</p>
 ```php
 <?php echo "Web Interactivity and Engagement" . "is the most fun"; ?>
 ```

-Now since these are merging together, let’s make sure that we are conscious of spacing and let’s do this in a way that works better from a programmatic standpoint - using variables.
+Now since these are merging together, let's make sure that we are conscious of spacing and let's do this in a way that works better from a programmatic standpoint - using variables.

 <p class="file-name">lesson2.php</p>
 ```php